2017 Camp Staff

 - Fully qualified and experienced staff includes teachers certified in both special and general education, advanced psychology students, professional artists and recreation specialists.

-- All staff receives annual training in de-escalation and non-violent therapeutic crisis intervention though the Quality Behavioral Solutions (QBS).
+- All staff receives annual training in de-escalation and non-violent therapeutic crisis intervention in the Safety-Care Training Program.

 - To apply, send a resume to email@example.com